gordicaleksa/pytorch-deepdream/README.md

 `python deepdream.py --input <img_name>`

-This will use the default settings but you'll immediately get a meaningful result saved to `data/out-images/VGG16_EXPERIMENTAL_IMAGENET/`.
+This will use the default settings but you'll immediately get a meaningful result saved to:<br/>
+`data/out-images/VGG16_EXPERIMENTAL_IMAGENET/`<br/>
+The last directory will change depending on the model and pretrained weights you use.

 -----
-To run **ouroboros** do the following:
+To run **Ouroboros** do the following:

 `python deepdream.py --input <img_name> --is_video true`